jetre219/embedded-webapp-template/Readme.md

  together before using Dependency Injection frameworks.

 ## How to run
-* If Java and Maven are installed and your JAVA_HOME is set, execute `mvn exec:java`
+* If Java and Maven are installed and your JAVA_HOME is set, execute `mvn compile` then `mvn exec:java`
 * In an IDE, run as a Java Application the class `TelephonyWsMain`

 ### Made using: